johncarney/pikelet/README.md

       end
     end

 This yields the same results as above.

 Note that this ability to handle CSV was not planned - it just sprang fully-formed from the implementation.
 One of those pleasant little surprises that happens sometimes.
 If only I had a use for it.

 ### Inheritance

-Now we go back to our original example starting with a simple list of names, but this time some of the records include a nickname:
+Now we go back to our original example, starting with a simple list of names, but this time some of the records include a nickname:

     PLAINNicolaus  Copernicus